xingliuUT/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Exploratory Visualization

+##### Bar Plots

-##### Bar plots showing number of images of each Traffic sign type in the training, validation and test set in descending order from left to right.
+I plot fractions of images of each Traffic sign type in the training, validation and test sets.
 The names of sign types are labeled on the x-axis.

+It appears that

+1. The data sets don't have the same number of images in each class.
+2. But training, validation and test sets have similar proportions of each class.

+##### Sample Image

+I plot one image from each sign type to get an idea what each sign look like.

 ##### Images from training set plotted.

-I select 3 sign types and plot 100 images for each.
+I plot 100 images for the sign : speed limit (100 km/h).
+These images vary in contrast, brightness, as well as the size of the sign.

 ![alt text][image1]

 ### Design and Test a Model Architecture

-provide example images

 #### Preprocessing

 ##### Grayscale

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to greyscale because

+1. Traffic signs use color, shape and text to convey their meaning.
+There are no two  sign types that only differ in color.
+Therefore, convert color into grayscale doesn't lose crucial information.

+2. The paper by Sermanet & LeCun reported that their model performs better by using greyscale images instead of color.

 Here is an example of a traffic sign image before and after grayscaling.